Mains

 • Corn tortillas, warmed

-• 1–2 cups shredded cooked chicken (optional)
+• 1–2 cups shredded chicken or beef (optional)

 Directions